Fort Bishop

 Today, Lawrence County remains a predominantly rural area with a strong sense of community and a deep appreciation for its heritage.
 While the economy has shifted away from coal mining, the county's natural beauty and outdoor recreational opportunities continue to attract visitors.
 Lawrence County's history serves as a reminder of the resilience and determination of its residents, shaping the county into what it is today.

-This timeline provides a condensed summary of the historical journey of Lawrence County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Lawrence County, Kentucky.

 • 1796: Lawrence County is established, named after Captain James Lawrence.